CALI TECHNOLOGIES

 • Produces draft text that can be refined into SAR language or internal summaries.

-AI does not make the final decision; analysts remain in control.
-AI accelerates draft creation and reduces cognitive load.
+The system does not make the final decision; analysts remain in control.
+Structured drafts and summaries accelerate documentation and reduce cognitive load.

 Typology support